 No, due to federal regulation, there is no insurance coverage at this point.
 We accept cash or credit card (Master Card, Visa & Discover).

-An initial medical evaluation costs $225.
-All follow-up visits are $175.
+An initial medical evaluation costs $199 for the year.
+All renewals are $149.
 Payment plans and military discounts are also available.
 Call for more details.

 You required by the state to visit every year; however, you may be required to follow-up sooner per your doctor’s discretion.